Public office closure

 All staff who are fit for work will continue to carry out as many of the regular duties as possible, subject to the restrictions set out by the government.
 Staff will therefore be available to process your Planning and Building Warrant applications and deal with enquiries by phone or email.

-Due to government health restrictions, no site visits are being carried out at this time, however, this part of the service will be reviewed and reinstated once government restrictions are uplifted and normal service resumed.
+Due to Government health restrictions, site visits are being carried out in line with social distancing rules, with limited internal inspections.
+This procedure will be reviewed and reinstated once government restrictions are uplifted and normal service resumed.

 At this time the service has been modified following government guidance and all enquiries should be submitted via email as noted below: